amankavil11/CS313E/README.md

 # CS313E

-### Assignments, Tests, and Projects done throughout the University of Texas-Austin CS313E course
+### Assignments, Tests, and Projects from the University of Texas-Austin CS313E course
 #### Spring 2022 Semester With Professor Kia Teymourian